DIJ-digital/langfuse-php/README.md

 ## Langfuse PHP - A PHP Client for Langfuse API
 This package provides a wrapper around the [Langfuse](https://langfuse.com) Api, allowing you to easily integrate Langfuse into your PHP applications.
 It uses as few dependencies as possible.

-### It supports the following features:
+### This package supports the following features:

+#### Prompts
-- Getting a text prompt
+- Get text prompts
-- Getting a chat prompt
+- Get chat prompts
-- Compiling a text prompt
+- Compile text prompts
-- Compiling a chat prompt
+- Compile chat prompts
-- Create a text prompt
+- Create text prompts
-- Create a chat prompt
+- Create chat prompts
-- Fallbacks for prompt fetching when an error occurs
+- Fallback handling for prompt fetching errors
-- Fallbacks for prompt fetching when no prompt is found
+- Fallback handling when no prompt is found

-- Ingestion: send traces and generations via the async `/api/public/ingestion` endpoint
+#### Ingestion
+- Create traces
+- Create generations

 > **Requires [PHP 8.3](https://php.net/releases/) or [PHP 8.4](https://php.net/releases/)**